 Communicating with Our Members

 Communications are an important device for the WMGA as the Board of Directors constantly strives to keep members aware of policy changes, tournament results, and industry news.
-Tee Talk, the WMGA newsletter, reports all WMGA information and is a source of both reminders and memories.
+On The Tee is our bi-weekly direct email to the membership and Tee Talk is our pre and post season newsletter, both communication vehicles are a source for both reminders and memories.
 The WMGA website, www.wmga.com, has become the focal point of communication over the past several years.

 The WMGA is an active partner with the New Jersey State Golf Association, the Metropolitan Golf Association and the Metropolitan PGA.
 We partner with the MGA to conduct an annual Metroplitan Amateur Championship, Women’s Public Links Championship, and Mixed Pinehurst and with the Met PGA to conduct the Women’s Metropolitan Open Championship.
 We are one of the founding members of The Women's Golf Alliance comprised of women’s state and regional golf associations.